ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 Manage resources
 ----------------

-In several cases the test bed supports the definition of rich content as documentation or as a means of customising the experience of all users, regardless of the specific community they belong to.
+In several cases the Test Bed supports the definition of rich content as documentation or as a means of customising the experience of all users, regardless of the specific community they belong to.
 Such cases are:

 * The :ref:`welcome page <login__welcome>` displayed to users before logging in.